Rent Choice Assist Trial

 Rent Choice Assist is a form of Private Rental Assistance (PRA) that aims to support households to maintain and/or access safe and affordable housing in the private rental market.
 It provides a time limited private rental subsidy for up to 3 years and where appropriate, facilitates access to support services, including training and employment opportunities, to build capacity to return to independent living.

-Rent Choice Assist will be trialled and delivered to up to 200 clients in the following four FACS locations:
+Rent Choice Assist will be trialled and delivered to up to 200 clients in the following four DCJ locations:

-- Hurstville – assisting eligible clients who live in South Eastern Sydney and the Inner West (clients currently serviced by FACS Hurstville and Burwood offices)
+- Hurstville – assisting eligible clients who live in South Eastern Sydney and the Inner West (clients currently serviced by DCJ Hurstville and Burwood offices)

-- Campbelltown – assisting eligible clients who live in South West Sydney District (clients currently serviced by FACS Campbelltown, Liverpool, Fairfield and Bankstown offices)
+- Campbelltown – assisting eligible clients who live in South West Sydney District (clients currently serviced by DCJ Campbelltown, Liverpool, Fairfield and Bankstown offices)

-- Blacktown – assisting eligible clients who live in the Blacktown City Council area (clients currently serviced by FACS Blacktown and Mt Druitt offices); and
+- Blacktown – assisting eligible clients who live in the Blacktown City Council area (clients currently serviced by DCJ Blacktown and Mt Druitt offices); and

-- Newcastle/Lake Macquarie – assisting eligible in Newcastle, Lake Macquarie and Maitland locations (clients currently serviced by the FACS Newcastle office).
+- Newcastle/Lake Macquarie – assisting eligible in Newcastle, Lake Macquarie and Maitland locations (clients currently serviced by the DCJ Newcastle office).

 The trial will begin on 10 September 2018 and will run for twelve months.